 \subsection{Custom-Feedback Guided (Targeted) Property Runner}

 Coverage information is not the only form of feedback that can be used to guide input generation.
-The literature is ripe with domain-specific metrics that can be used to produce interesting inputs: in SlowFuzz~\cite{SlowFuzz} and PerfFuzz~\cite{PerfFuzz}, the goal of the testing campaign is to discover algorithmic complexity vulnerabilities that could lead to Denial of Service attacks in systems, which is achieved by maximizing instruction counts and execution path lengths; in SQLancer~\cite{SQLancer}, the goal is to find bugs in SQL engines, achieved by maximizing the diversity of the generated query plans~\cite{RiggerQPG23}.
-It is also possible to consolidate such different feedback forms under a single compositional design, as demonstrated by FuzzFactory~\cite{FuzzFactory} and Target~\cite{TargetedPBT}, which allowed users to define and combine different feedback functions for guiding the generation of inputs.
+The literature is rife with domain-specific metrics that can be used to produce interesting inputs: in SlowFuzz~\cite{SlowFuzz} and PerfFuzz~\cite{PerfFuzz}, the goal of the testing campaign is to discover algorithmic complexity vulnerabilities that could lead to Denial of Service attacks in systems, which is achieved by maximizing instruction counts and execution path lengths; in SQLancer~\cite{SQLancer}, the goal is to find bugs in SQL engines, achieved by maximizing the diversity of the generated query plans~\cite{RiggerQPG23}.
+It is also possible to consolidate such different feedback forms under a single compositional design, as demonstrated by FuzzFactory~\cite{FuzzFactory} and Target~\cite{TargetedPBT}, which allows users to define and combine different feedback functions for guiding the generation of inputs.
 Fig.~\ref{fig:targeted-property-runner} depicts an abstract representation of this last targeted property runner, where the feedback is a separate function that is computed over the input instead of a value obtained via instrumentation.

 Once again, however, implementing such runners almost always meant implementing an entirely new framework.
-Using our approach, implementing and experimenting with different forms of feedback is easy and accessible to users without needing to dive into library internals.
+Using our approach, implementing and experimenting with different forms of feedback is available to users at the user-space of the library without needing to dive into library internals.